 - Tax deducted at source is more than in the previous tax year

 If it turns out that you have reduced them too much, you could face interest charges and even a penalty if the claim was fraudulent or negligent.
-The best way to make sure that this does not happen is to be certain of your figures.
+The best way to make sure this does not happen is to be certain of your figures.
 Your accountant should help you with your calculations.

 How do I know how much to pay HMRC?

 Your accountant will tell you how much to pay HMRC each January and July.
 If you prepare and file your own tax return, the HMRC calculation will tell you how much your payments on account will be.

 How do I pay HMRC my payment on account?